hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 + When you see blue- or purple-underlined text in the syllabus or any other document, it's a clickable link.
 For example, [click here for pictures of dogs in clothes][dogs-in-clothes].
 + Links to all important documents and information can be found on the course [Canvas site][cnvs]
-+ Once the syllabus is finalized, it will be available as a web page on Canvas abd as a printable PDF.
++ Once the syllabus is finalized, it will be available as a web page on Canvas and as a printable PDF.
 After that, the electronic version will be updated as needed.

 ## Course materials and technology